albar965/littlenavmap-manual/en/INTRO.md

 In some cases you have to install the [MS Visual C++ 2013 Redistributable package](https://www.microsoft.com/en-US/download/details.aspx?id=40784).
 Install both 32 and 64 bit versions.
 Usually this is already installed since many other programs require it.

 _Little Navmap_ is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 \(32-bit & 64-bit\).
+Windows XP is not supported.

 ### Installing over a previous Release

-I recommend to delete all installed files of a previous _Little Navmap _ version before installing a new version.
+I recommend to delete all installed files of a previous _Little Navmap_ version before installing a new version.
 All files from the previous ZIP can be deleted since settings are stored in separate directories \(except [custom map themes](APPENDIX.md#creating-or-adding-map-themes)\).
 In any case do not merge the installation directories.

 See [Files](APPENDIX.md#files) for more information about configuration and database files.
 Do not delete these.